bbartling/demand-response-research/building_bacnet_server/README.md

 # Troubleshooting

-If app runs but other OT platforms cannot see or integrate the app across the OT LAN, start with network `ping` and possibly even using a [BACnet scanning tool](https://www.ccontrols.com/sd/bdt.htm) from another device on the OT LAN.
+* See `tester.py` else use a [BACnet scanning tool](https://www.ccontrols.com/sd/bdt.htm) from another device on the OT LAN.
 The link is to a free tool which runs on Windows made by contemporary controls where the app and `demand-response-level` BACnet point should come up on analog input 1 as shown below:

 ![Alt text](/images/bacnet_scan.jpg)